TeskaLabs/asab/docs/reference/storage/reference.md

 If the option `inmemory` is set, ASAB will store data in its own memory.
-In particular, `asab.StorageService` is initialized with an attribute `InMemoryCollections` which is a dictionary where all the collections are stored in.
+In particular, `asab.StorageService` is initialized with an attribute `InMemoryCollections` which is a dictionary in which all the collections are stored.

 !!! note